ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### Contacts

-Information about helpdesk, HPCC management and contact information is available [here](https://hpcc.ucr.edu/about/overview/people/).
+Information about helpdesk, HPCC management and contact information is [here](https://hpcc.ucr.edu/about/overview/people/).